enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     ::

               1 - refine by slope             5 - refine by baryon overdensity (currently disabled)
               2 - refine by baryon mass       6 - refine by Jeans length
               3 - refine by shocks            7 - refine if cooling time < cell width/sound speed
               4 - refine by particle mass     11 - refine by resistive length
                                               12 - refine by defined region "MustRefineRegion" 13 - refine by metallicity

-RefineRegionLeftEdge, RefineRegionRightEdge (external)
+``RefineRegionLeftEdge``, ``RefineRegionRightEdge`` (external)
     These two parameters control the region in which refinement is permitted.
 Each is a vector of floats (of length given by the problem rank) and they specify the two corners of a volume.
-    Default: set equal to DomainLeftEdge and DomainRightEdge.
+    Default: set equal to ``DomainLeftEdge`` and ``DomainRightEdge``.
-RefineRegionAutoAdjust (external)
+``RefineRegionAutoAdjust`` (external)
     This is useful for multiresolution simulations with particles in which the particles have varying mass.
 Set to 1 to automatically adjust the refine region at root grid timesteps to only contain